DuncanLithgow/speckle-docs/user/revit.md

 # Revit

-The Speckle Revit Connector currently supports Autodesk Revit 2019, 2020 and 2021.
+The Speckle Revit Connector currently supports Autodesk Revit versions from 2019 to 2023.

 ::: tip